Best Tide For Snorkeling In Maui: High Tide Vs Low Tide

 Easy Sandy Bay Snorkels

 If your entry is mostly sand (and the bay is naturally protected), the tide matters less.
-Still, mid-to-high tide usually makes the whole experience smoother—especially for beginners.
+Still, mid- to high-tide usually makes the whole experience smoother, especially for beginners.
+In many of these bays, the higher-water window ends up being the best tide for snorkeling in Maui simply because it removes stress from entry and exit.

 Rocky Lava Entries